Rosas (Nica del Rosario song)

 "Rosas" is a song by Filipino singer-songwriter Nica del Rosario featuring theater actress Gab Pangilinan.
 It was written and produced by del Rosario and Rap Sanchez and was released on March 4, 2022, through FlipMusic Records.
-The song was a tribute to 2022 Philippine presidential election candidate, former Vice President Leni Robredo.
+The song was a tribute to then-Vice President and 2022 presidential candidate Leni Robredo.

 Background and composition

 Del Rosario told Billboard Philippines how "Rosas" almost never came to fruition.
 She described the song's creation as unplanned and emotionally driven, recalling, “It was almost an accident.
 I had so much emotion, because it was 2 in the morning.
 There was so much chaos going on in our country… I just wanted to help.”

 Nica del Rosario, the singer and composer of "Rosas".

 Prompted by a friend's challenge, del Rosario wrote the song quickly, inspired by her emotions and support from her wife, Justine Peña.
 Initially hesitant to release it in late 2021, she was convinced by her partner and colleagues that people needed to hear "Rosas."
 Within weeks, del Rosario and Gab Pangilinan recorded and released the song.

 The unexpected impact of "Rosas" made del Rosario believe in herself again and realize that people valued her voice.
 It also marked a shift in her career from writing for others to using her own voice to inspire a movement among Filipinos.

 Prior to "Rosas", she also recorded and released a campaign jingle titled "Kay Leni Tayo" featuring Jeli Mateo and Peña, on August 17, 2021, two months before Leni Robredo filed her certificate of candidacy for President.
 While "Kay Leni Tayo" was fast-paced, youthful, and incorporates rap melodies, "Rosas" is a slower, and more heartfelt pop political song performed in the key of D♯/E♭ Major using 6/8 time with a tempo of 150 beats per minute.
-The song features theater actress Gab Pangilinan, who is also the niece of the Robredo's running-mate, former senator Francis "Kiko" Pangilinan.
+The song features theater actress Gab Pangilinan, who is also the niece of the Robredo's running-mate, Senator Kiko Pangilinan.
 Del Rosario described the song as the "imagined point-of-view of Vice President Leni Robredo... what she would like to say to the people of this nation [Filipinos]".
-It was also inspired by Sara Bareilles-penned song, "Seriously", performed by Leslie Odom, Jr., which takes the perspective of Barack Obama.
+It was also inspired by the Sara Bareilles-penned song, "Seriously", performed by Leslie Odom, Jr., which takes the perspective of U.S. president Barack Obama.